 AncestryDNA compares DNA with samples from 26 regions all around the world.
-These include areas in America, Europe, Africa, West Asia, Asia and Pacific Islander.
+These include areas in America, Europe, Africa, West Asia, Asia, and Pacific Islanders.

-One advantage of tracing family histories with AncestryDNA services is the fact that they have one of the largest databases of historical records, family trees and even photos courtesy of Ancestry.com.
+One advantage of tracing family histories with AncestryDNA services is the fact that they have one of the largest databases of historical records, family trees, and potentially old photos courtesy of Ancestry’s database.
 In fact, the company’s website estimates that it has a database of at least 3 million people.